Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

     Car2 ---> Car3
     Car3 -.-> CarX
 ```
-In a double linked list, instance don't only know the next instance, but also the previous instance.
+In a double linked list, a node not only knows the next node, but also the previous node.
 ```mermaid
 flowchart LR
     Car1 ---> Car2